jcawley5/securityTopics/tokenExchange.md

 |XSUAA-clientSecret|The client secret value from the step [Process Integration Runtime](#create-process-integration-runtime-instance)|
 |XSUAA-tokenurl|The token url value from the step [Process Integration Runtime](#create-process-integration-runtime-instance)|

+- Choose API Proxies, Import API and choose exchangeDemo.zip
+- Edit the Target EndPoint to point to your desired Integration flow
+- Save and deploy
+-
 ### Call the API Proxy
 ```
 export API_Proxy_URL='<your API Proxy URL>'